-Right of the bat, yes, ducks can eat oats, and it’s a healthy feed option for the birds.
-Oats are great for nutrition, and the ducks can easily digest them.
-So, the next time you are about to visit the lake, make sure to carry some oats with you.
-Only if it is allowed to feed the ducks at the lake.
+Right off the bat, yes, ducks can eat oats, and it’s a healthy feed option for the birds.
+Oats are great for nutrition, and ducks can easily digest them.
+So, the next time you are about to visit the lake, make sure to carry some oats with you, only if it is allowed to feed the ducks at the lake.

 Are Oats Healthy for Ducks?

 It is natural to have reservations about feeding oats to ducks, mainly because oats are processed food.
 In other words, oats are not a part of the duck’s natural diet or something they can easily find in the wild.